Website Testing: A Detailed Guide

 - Text fields

 - Critical user flow

 - Formatting and spacing

-Testing all the above elements manually might be convenient for a smaller website, however, comprehensive UI testing for larger websites is a daunting task.
+Testing all the above elements manually might be convenient for a smaller website.
+However, comprehensive UI testing for larger websites is a daunting task.
 Teams must prefer test automation tools like Selenium to run automated parallel tests.
 It helps validate UI functionality faster.

 BrowserStack empowers QAs to run manual and automated UI tests using tools like Selenium on its real device cloud for testing at scale in real user conditions.
-Leveraging such a platform can help teams achieve their test goals faster and release a robust website faster.
+Leveraging such a platform can help teams achieve their test goals faster and release a full website faster.

 4. Check for Broken Links

 Broken links create an extremely frustrating experience for website visitors, particularly when searching for crucial information.
 Moreover, broken links also adversely affect the SEO of a website.
-Naturally, QAs must pay close attention to ensuring that all the links are directed toward the intended landing pages or documents.
+Naturally, QAs must pay close attention to ensuring all links are directed toward the intended landing pages or documents.

 - Once a broken link is traced, it is imperative to add the appropriate link or a redirect to send the visitors to the intended page.

-- Beyond this, QAs must also verify that the key links are directed to the intended page (even if they aren’t broken).
+- Beyond this, QAs must verify that the key links are directed to the intended page (even if they aren’t broken).
 For example, testing all the header navigation links to ensure they go to the intended landing pages.